topo-gps/ios-manual/en/compass_direction.rst

    *The compass direction screen.*

-In the compass direction field you can subsquently add the following fields:
+In the compass direction screen you can subsequently add the following fields:

 - *From*: Here you can set the starting point of the compass direction.
 Most often it is your current location.
 If you tap this field you can enter another location or coordinates.
 - *Distance*: Here you can enter the length of the compass direction in the displayed units.